History of socialism: In antiquity

 Ideas and political traditions that are conceptually related to modern socialism have their origins in antiquity and the Middle Ages.
 Ancient Egypt had a strong, unified, theocratic state which, along with its temple system employed peasants in massive labor projects and owned key parts of the economy, such as the granaries which dispensed grain to the public in hard times.
-This system of government is sometimes referred to as 'theocratic socialism".
+This system of government is sometimes referred to as "theocratic socialism", though it is important to distinguish between this ideology and the Marxist theory of socialism.

 In Ancient Greece, while private property was an acknowledged part of society with the basic element of Greek economic and social life being the privately owned estate or oikos, it was still understood that the needs of the city or polis always came before those of the individual property owner and his family.
 Ancient Greeks were also encouraged by their custom of koinonia to voluntarily share their wealth and property with other citizens, forgive the debts of debtors, serve in roles as public servants without pay, and participate in other pro-social actions.
-This idea of koinonia could express itself it different ways throughout Ancient Greece from the communal oligarchy of Sparta to Tarentum where the poor could access any property held in common.
+This idea of koinonia could express itself in different ways throughout Ancient Greece from the communal oligarchy of Sparta to Tarentum where the poor could access any property held in common.
 Another Ancient Greek custom, the leitourgia resulted in the richest members of the community directly financing the state.
 By the late fifth century BC, more radical concepts of communal ownership became expounded in Greece.
 Possibly in reply to this, Aristophanes wrote his early 4th-century play, Ecclesiazusae, which parodies communist, egalitarian, and gynocratic concepts that were already familiar in Classical Athens.
 In the play, Athenian women are depicted as seizing control of the Athenian government and banning all private property.
 As the character Praxagora puts it "I shall begin by making land, money, everything that is private property, common to all."
 Plato later wrote his Republic which argues for the common distribution of property between the upper elite in society who are, similar to Sparta, to live communally.

 The economy of the 3rd century BCE Mauryan Empire of India, under the rulership of its first emperor Chandragupta, who was assisted by his economic and political advisor Kautilya, has been described as," a socialized monarchy", "a sort of state socialism", and the world's first welfare state.
 Under the Mauryan system there was no private ownership of land as all land was owned by the king to whom tribute was paid by the Shudras, or laboring class.
 In return the emperor supplied the laborers with agricultural products, animals, seeds, tools, public infrastructure, and stored food in reserve for times of crisis.
-In Iran, Mazdak (died c.
-524 or 528 CE), a priest and political refomer, preached and instituted a religiously based socialist or proto-socialist system in the Zoroastrian context of Sassanian Persia.